Ryndamere/DU_POC_Netflix/README.md

 ## Data Profiling

-The data was imported from CP-1252 to UTF-8 and has corrupted some of the foreign characters in the movies that com from Netflix.
-We made the mistake of manually chaning this data to similar english character in excel.
+The data was imported from CP-1252 to UTF-8 and has corrupted some of the foreign characters in the movies that came from Netflix.
+We made the mistake of manually changing this data to similar english characters in excel.

-Most of the data is text strings so no quantitfing way to show the amount of show titles.
+Most of the data is text strings so no quantitfying way to show the amount of show titles.

-about 50% of the show season_title will be blank.
-Becuase it is comparing top 10 Tv shows and Movies and movies don't have season_title.
+About 50% of the show season_title will be blank.
+Becuase it is comparing top 10 TV shows and Movies and movies don't have a season_title.

 ```python
 country_df = pd.read_csv('country_weekly.csv', encoding='unicode_escape')